-In the past I had a technique I thought was OK for miniature ice effects; and it was OK, just not great.
-However, I’ve since discovered one product that makes far more convincing miniature ice effects.
+In the past I had a technique I thought was OK for miniature ice bases; and it was OK, just not great.
+However, I’ve since discovered one product that makes far more convincing miniature ice bases.
 By discovered I don’t mean that nobody knows about it, just that using it is new to me.

 It’s very inexpensive considering how much you get.
 I’ve had my bottle for years and I think this will last me another 40 years.